 But, as fun as it is to escape everyday life and jet off to an exotic locale, the actual act of traveling and flying itself can be rife with triggers for anxiety.
 How early do you need to get to the airport?
-What if your flight is canceled?
+What if your flight is cancelled?
 And, once you get on the plane, how do you get through the fear that comes with every bit of turbulence?

 "For many people, anxiety about flying on a plane stems from a lack of control," she says.
 "You’re a passenger on a plane with no control over anything."